aravind-ramaswami/arr229/lab2.md

 ![image](https://github.com/user-attachments/assets/404285fc-b54e-46a4-90e5-59635a927d84)

-From the output, we can see that the low pass filter successfully reduced the noisy signal and filtered out spikes in the data.
+The output shows that the low pass filter successfully reduced the noisy signal and filtered out spikes in the data.

 # Gyroscope